Enbayft/Random-AL-Stuff/Analysis.md

 > We will disregard either CAs' skills.
 This is due to not only the random nature of their skills, but also how it doesn't provide any crucial data.
 The only purpose said skills provide is faster clear times _for both cases_.
 Or they induce too much randomness or variables that it doesn't provide any meaningful analysis.

 > We will also disregard barrage damage.
 While this leans in favor of the SKC as MLEs allow for faster barrage procs, we are focused only on gun performance.
-Thus while I urge you to consider barrage proc rate as a factor, it will not be factored in in considering each gun performance as a direct criterion.
+Thus, while I urge you to consider barrage proc rate as a factor, it will not be factored in in considering each gun performance as a direct criterion.

 # Main Analysis

 ## Preview

-While utiizing the raw base stats of the MLE and SKC are solid, we require more practical approaches in analyzing damage.
+While utilizing the raw base stats of the MLE and SKC are solid, we require more practical approaches in analyzing damage.
 Which is where Takao and Minneapolis come in.
 We will use their stats and their own coefficients (differing multiplier to the gun's own coefficient) to get the adjusted numbers.
 Following that, we will also use their secondary damage/DPS.
 We will also ignore critical damage.

 This paper will not spend time in providing the various formulas and numbers.
 Such values can be grabbed from Azur Lane's EN wiki.
 Combat page for formulas.
 Each ships' individual pages for their values.
 And the various equipment pages for torpedo/secondary gun/auxiliary information.